Cryos International

 Cryos International is a sperm and egg bank in Aarhus, Denmark.
+Based on the number of available donors, Cryos International is the largest sperm and egg bank in the world as of September 2025.
 It was founded in 1987 by Ole Schou.
-The bank has an outpost in Florida in the United States.
-Both countries allow anonymity of donors.
+The bank has outposts in Florida, North Carolina, and Texas in the United States as well as fertility clinics in Denmark and Cyprus.
 The bank delivers to more than 100 countries.
-Lesbian couples and single women made up 60% of clients as of September 2017 and sperm prices varied between €40 ($48) and €1,600.
+Lesbian couples and single women made up 85% of clients as of September 2025 and sperm prices varied between €40 ($48) and €1,600.